 ‘Or what is the place of my rest?

-50 Didn’t my hand make all these things?’
+50 Did my hand not make all these things?’

 51 “You stiff-necked and uncircumcised in heart and ears, you always resist the Holy Spirit!
 As your fathers did, so you do.
-52 Which of the prophets didn’t your fathers persecute?
+52 Which of the prophets did your fathers not persecute?
 They killed those who foretold the coming of the Righteous One, of whom you have now become betrayers and murderers.
-53 You received the law as it was ordained by angels, and didn’t keep it!”
+53 You received the law as it was ordained by angels, and did not keep it!”

 The Stoning of Stephen

 57 But they cried out with a loud voice and stopped their ears, then rushed at him with one accord.
 58 They threw him out of the city and stoned him.
 The witnesses placed their garments at the feet of a young man named Saul.
 59 They stoned Stephen as he called out, saying, “Lord Jesus, receive my spirit!”
-60 He kneeled down, and cried with a loud voice, “Lord, don’t hold this sin against them!”
+60 He knelt down and cried with a loud voice, “Lord, do not hold this sin against them!”
 When he had said this, he fell asleep.

 A Song of Ascents.